MA Chinese and Linguistics

 Additional costs

 As long as international restrictions allow, you will spend Year 3 abroad.
-The costs incurred will depend on where you decide to go, and how you spend your time.
+The costs you have to pay will depend on where you decide to go, and how you spend your time.

-Some study placements at language schools may charge a fee, but we will normally reimburse you for tuition costs as long as your activity has been approved.
+Some study placements at language schools may charge a fee, but we will normally refund for tuition costs as long as your activity has been approved.
 You will be responsible for associated travel costs such as flights and visas.

 Some scholarship money may be available from external sources, on a competitive basis, for students studying in China.